krobelus/rate-experiments/thesis.md

 each instruction in the proof from the first to the last one, while checking each lemma.

-\paragraph{Backwards Checking} During search, SAT solvers cannot know which learned clauses are useful in a proof, so they add all of them as lemmas.
-This means that many lemmas in a proof might not be necessary.  *Backwards checking* [@Heule_2013] avoids checking superfluous lemmas by only checking *core* lemmas
---- lemmas that are part of the *unsatisfiable core*, an unsatisfiable subset of an unsatisfiable formula.
-Starting from the falsified clause, the proof is traversed backwards.
-Initially, the falsified clause is added to the core.
-Each core lemma is checked.
-Every lemma that is used in some propagation sequence to derive some other lemma is added to the core as well.
-Clauses and lemmas that are not in the core do not influence the unsatisfiability result and are virtually dropped from the proof.
-Tools like `drat-trim` can output a *trimmed* proof that only contains core lemmas in DRAT or LRAT format.

 To check an inference, the checker needs to compute the shared UP-model of the accumulated formula.
 This is stored in the trail.
 Instead of recomputing the shared UP-model from scratch at each proof step, the trail is modified